timbjames/Sendy.Net/README.md

 If you would like some help with getting set up, or you are thinking of setting up Sendi on Azure, then take a look at Scott Hanselman's Blog article.

 [Hanselman on Sendy](http://www.hanselman.com/blog/InstallingSendyAPHPAppOnWindowsAzureToSendInexpensiveNewsletterEmailViaAmazonSES.aspx)

+If you would like to download the Campaign API, check it out here.

 [Campaign API](http://forum.sendy.co/discussion/768/added-some-api-functionality/p1)

 ## Issues I encountered